Frequently Asked Questions

 Your letter of recommendation should be written by a department/division head/director/chair or supervisor.
 Acceptable letters of recommendation should be written within the past 12 months.
 The letter should address your suitability for the program and support your attendance whenever required by the program.

-A 300 word personal statement explaining why you would like to be considered for the program of your choice.
+A personal statement explaining why you would like to be considered for the program of your choice is required.
 Your statement should include a brief description of your background, your area of professional interest, how this course will impact your career and the institution and country where you work.

 Applicants are prompted to either upload their CV or resume (.doc, .pdf) or type their professional history into the application.